GEO & AI Search

 What to fix first

-1. robots.txt + llms.txt, enables AI engines to access you at all
+1. robots.txt and llms.txt, enable AI engines to access and understand your site at all

-2. Organization + Author schema, entity recognition foundation
+2. Organization and Author schema, the entity recognition foundation every other signal depends on

-4. About + author bio pages with credentials and sameAs links
+4. About and author bio pages with credentials and sameAs links

-5. Citation tracking, you can’t improve what you don’t measure
+5. Citation tracking in GA4, you cannot improve what you do not measure